UNIVERSE-HPC/course-material/high_performance_computing/computer_simulations/01_intro.md

 ## Why use supercomputers?

-Having learned how computer simulations work and what supercomputers are capable of you should have a good idea why we need them.

 In this exercise we want you to have a look at three examples of computer simulations and answer the following questions:

 - In your opinion, what are three main reasons for using supercomputers in science and industry?